-The Committee also considered the CGP's statement that there is no evidence to suggest superiority or inferiority of a 200 mg flat dose of pembrolizumab versus the dose of 2 mg/kg dose administered in initial pembrolizumab trials. pERC noted that the flat dose will result in greater doses and costs for some patients without evidence of improved effectiveness. pERC agreed with the CGP and felt it was reasonable that pembrolizumab be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg (dose capped at 200 mg).
+The Committee also considered the CGP's statement that there is no evidence to suggest superiority or inferiority of a 200 mg flat dose of pembrolizumab versus the dose of 2 mg/kg dose administered in initial pembrolizumab trials. pERC noted that the flat dose will result in greater doses and costs for some patients without evidence of improved effectiveness. pERC agreed with the CGP and felt it was reasonable that pembrolizumab be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg, after which a dose cap of 200 mg dose should be administered.